 Zion is one of the most popular parks in the country, so it can be hard to envision just how alone you'll be on some of the less traveled trails.
 If you want to do a backcountry hike, make a reservation.
 Let park rangers know where you're going and when you plan to return.

 Park rangers warn hikers to remain on alert for flash floods; these walls of water can appear out of nowhere, even when the sky above you is clear.
 You can learn more about hiking safety and obtain a trail map at the visitor centers or online (www.nps.gov/zion/planyourvisit/hiking-in-zion.htm).
 A major rockfall in August 2019 severely damaged the Weeping Rock Trail, Hidden Canyon Trail, and Observation Point Trail.
 As of this writing, these trails were closed until further notice.
 Check with the visitor center for updates before attempting to hike any of these trails and to get information about other trails that may be closed due to flooding or landslides.

 Emerald Pools Trail.
 Multiple waterfalls cascade (or drip, in dry weather) into algae-filled pools along this trail, about 3 miles north of Canyon Junction.
 The path leading to the lower pool is paved and appropriate for strollers and wheelchairs.
 If you've got any energy left, keep going past the lower pool.
-The ¼ mile from there to the middle pool becomes rocky and steep but offers increasingly scenic views.
+The ¼ mile from there to the middle pool becomes rocky and somewhat steep but offers increasingly scenic views.
 A less crowded and exceptionally enjoyable return route follows the Kayenta Trail, connecting to the Grotto Trail.
-Allow 50 minutes for the 1¼-mile round-trip hike to the lower pool, and an hour more each round-trip to the middle (2 miles) and upper pools (3 miles).
+Allow 50 minutes for the 1¼-mile round-trip hike to the lower pool, and an hour more each round trip to the middle (2 miles) and upper pools (3 miles).
 Lower, easy.
 Upper, moderate.
 Zion National Park, Utah, 84767.

 Grotto Trail.
 This flat trail takes you from Zion Lodge, about 3 miles north of Canyon Junction, to the Grotto picnic area, traveling for the most part along the park road.
 Allow 20 minutes or less for the walk along the ½-mile trail.
 If you are up for a longer hike and have two or three hours, connect with the Kayenta Trail after you cross the footbridge, and head for the Emerald Pools.
 You will begin gaining elevation, and it's a steady, steep climb to the pools, which you will begin to see after about 1 mile.
 Easy.
 Zion National Park, Utah, 84767.